lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     Molecules are created on the *sc 3.1* lattice by the *create_atoms* command.
 The
-    first parameter is '0' because we use the atom id from the *RigidH2O.txt* file.
+    first parameter is '0', meaning that the atom ids from the *RigidH2O.txt* file will be used.
     The number *482793* is a seed that is required by LAMMPS, it can be any positive integer.

 ..  container:: justify